 - Will it suit your lifestyle?

-- What will you need to do at home to keep it at its best?
+- What must you do at home to keep it at its best?

-Check out these fashionable images of red and blonde hair ideas before you go to your next salon appointment!
+Check out these fashionable images of red and blonde hair ideas before your next salon appointment!

 #1: Red Velvet to Blonde Ombre for a Fall Hair Idea

 Look sophisticated and sexy with one of the hottest fall hair colors—the scarlet red-to-blonde color melt!
 This makes a stunning fall hair trend, for sure.
-For unique hair ideas like this, it’s a good thing to start with natural colors.
-It lessens the upkeep and time in-between salon visits and also enhances the beach blonde color at the hair ends.
+For unique hair ideas like this, starting with natural colors is a good thing.
+It lessens the upkeep and time between salon visits and enhances the beach blonde color at the hair ends.

 #2: Fiery Blonde and Red Long Hair

 Try a hot and spicy trend with fiery blonde and red long hair.
-Red and blonde hues are a fiery combination that will surly make your hair look luxurious.
-To keep your hair looking fresh you will have to tone once a month.
+Red and blonde hues are a fiery combination that will make your hair look luxurious.
+To keep your hair looking fresh, you must tone it once a month.
 Red tones tend to fade quickly and become dull.
 Opt for color-safe products to keep your color looking fresher longer.